juliomateoslangerak/omero-metrics/docs/dev_docs/technical_doc.md

 For more information about ice.config.
 Click [Here](https://github.com/ome/openmicroscopy/blob/develop/etc/ice.config).

-## Running Pytest on Pycharm for OMERO-metrics
+## Running Pytest on Pycharm for omero-metrics

 Try to look for this small menu in the image to run and configure your pytest and Django server: